 Zero Waste Razor – The Safety Razor

-The first staple of a waste free shaving kit is a razor.
+The first staple of a waste-free shaving kit is a reusable razor.
 And one of the most popular alternatives to a traditional plastic razor is a zero waste safety razor.

-Safety razors are made of long-lasting stainless steel and the blades are recyclable, making it a completely waste free razor.
+Reusable safety razors are made of long-lasting stainless steel and the metal blades are recyclable, making it a completely waste free razor.

 They are also pretty affordable, as you can buy one for as little as $20, and a 100-pack of blades costs around $8 (blades can last anywhere from 5 to 10 shaves, maybe longer).

 When you’re done with your blades, collect them, and then take them to your local recycling center – just don’t put them in your curbside bin.

 There is a bit of a learning curve that comes with buying a safety razor makes many people hesitant to use one.
 However, once you use it for the first time, you’ll realize it’s not as scary or as difficult as it seems.

 The key is to not use it like you would a regular razor.
 You don’t need to apply any pressure, be sure to use short strokes, and keep the razor at a 30° angle while shaving.
 It also helps to use shaving cream, oil or balm (more on this below).